-While marketers remain a bit skeptical towards TikTok as a channel for customer engagement, it has been proven surprisingly efficient.
-TikTok users - young and old alike - are mostly looking for novelty, fun and spontaneity here - making it a perfect place for discovering new trends, ideas and things.
+While marketers remain a bit skeptical about TikTok as a channel for customer engagement, it has been proven surprisingly efficient.
+TikTok users - young and old alike - are mostly looking for novelty, fun, and spontaneity here - making it a perfect place for discovering new trends, ideas, and things.
 This can easily influence their purchasing behavior, as half of its users agree that TikTok inspired them to shop even when they weren’t looking to and 67% say they’ve bought products they had never even thought of before, making it a perfect platform for nurturing brand awareness and testing the reaction to new products.

 Armed with this data, marketers can use TikTok marketing strategies in various directions - for instance, TikTok brand takeover and in-feed native ad campaigns.
 Big-scale marketers can also think of and organize viral hashtag challenges - an easy channel for user engagement and user-generated content.
 It’s been also promised that TikTok creators will soon be able to sell merch within the app, so there’s definitely some potential here.
 But it’s vital for a brand to find a way to authentically connect with its audience.
-The best TikTok marketing campaign pieces are indistinguishable from the regular fun TikTok content, and are liked, shared and engaged with just like any other viral video a user may find on the platform.
+The best TikTok marketing campaign pieces are indistinguishable from the regular fun TikTok content and are liked, shared, and engaged with just like any other viral video a user may find on the platform.